matheusmessora/OOP-MANIFESTO/README.md

 + Increase Readability

 **6- Keep your classes small**
-A class should have 50 statements.
+A class should have 50 statements and 150 width length.

 This excludes blank lines, comments and structure closing lines.
 The code should be visible inside the text editor of your IDE.